PotatoMaaan/rrd/README.md

 The aim is to be small, simple, fast and reliable.

+Sice the recent implimentation of async file decryption, this might just be the fastest rpgmv decrypter out there :) (please open pr with correction if you find anything faster!)
+Here is a comparision (file cache in ram was cleard before earch run)
+- Old implimentation took 36 seconds
+- Async implimentation took 14 seconds

 ### Credits
 A lot of the algorythim comes from [here](https://bitbucket.org/SilicaAndPina/rpgmv-decryptor/src/master/)